Can You Die From Opiate Withdrawal?

 The opioid withdrawal mortality rate is unclear, but there are several cases of fatal opiate withdrawal, particularly within jails.
 There were 10 reported cases of fatal opioid withdrawals in United States jails between 2013 and 2016.

-The cases included six women and four men, ranging from ages 18 and 49.1 Despite these cases, however, for many, the question remains: can opioid withdrawal be fatal?
-We say, yes.
+The cases included six women and four men, ranging from ages 18 to 49.1 Despite these cases, however, for many, the question remains: can opioid withdrawal be fatal?
+We say yes

 You can die from opiate withdrawal, specifically from dehydration caused by diarrhea and vomiting.
 Persistent vomiting and diarrhea may lead to extreme dehydration and hypernatraemia (elevated blood sodium level), which can result in heart failure.1